kyoh86/dotfiles/nvim/lua/kyoh86/poc/uitest/README.md

 - `NVIM_APPNAME` is optional but keeps environments isolated
 - Set `NVIM_PROG` to point to a specific Neovim if needed (used by helpers)
 - To pin a ref: `:UITestPull v0.10.3` and re-run
+- This pulls a minimal set (Screen/helpers).
+If you need more from `test/functional`, grab the rest manually.

 ## Notes